What Are Class Action and Mass Torts Law?

 Mass Torts vs. Class Action Claims

 Class action lawsuits are often beneficial for parties with similar injuries caused by a single defendant because those parties can be eligible for compensation—and can hold the defendant accountable—without having to each file an individual lawsuit.
-However, each injured party will have to accept the damages award or settlement rather than having a chance to seek their own individual verdict based on individual harm.
+However, each party in the group of plaintiffs will have to accept the damages award or settlement rather than having a chance to seek their own individual verdict based on individual harm.
 Given the complex requirements, class actions can also be more difficult to file than mass tort claims.

 Mass tort claims allow individual plaintiffs to obtain their own verdicts.
 The cases tend to be easier to file than a class action since they do not require class certification or other requirements under federal or state rules of civil procedure.
-However, mass tort claims require each individual plaintiff to file a lawsuit.
+However, mass tort claims require each individual plaintiff to file a lawsuit and prove their case.

 Common Class Action and Mass Tort Questions